Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 In this area, you will find Tjörneslögin, sedimentary strata, and the Tjörnes peninsula is best known for these unique fossil layers.

-Tjörneslögin sedimentary strata can be found between Köldukvísl and Höskuldsvík, and they are 520 meters thick.
+Tjörneslögin sedimentary strata lie between Köldukvísl and Höskuldsvík and are 520 meters thick.

 The oldest parts of Tjörneslögin are 4-5 million years old.